Hilary0405/holbertonschool-low_level_programming/more_functions_nested_loops/README.md

 Checks if a character is uppercase.

 # Task 1: isdigit
-Thsi function checks for a digit (0 to 9)
+This function checks for a digit (0 to 9)

+#Task 2: collaboration is multiplication
+This function multiplies two integers

+#Task 3: The numbers speak for themselves
+This function prints the numbers from 0 to 9, followed by a new line

+#Task 4: